Sex Offender Treatment and Assessment

 Additional specialty groups address sexual deviancy, life skills, self-regulation skills, co-occurring needs such as sexual deviancy, and chemical dependency, and other topics.

-Offenders admitted to the sex offender treatment programs must meet the following criteria:
+incarcerated individual admitted to the sex offender treatment programs must meet the following criteria:

 - He or she must be eligible for release at some future date.